 The start of television advertising

 Another method used in the 80s was direct response television (DRTV) advertising.
-Early DRTV advertisements involved “shouty” sales messaging, a mobile number or website link for the viewer to get in touch, and a massive call-to-action in block capitals.
+Early DRTV advertisements involved “shouty” sales messaging, a mobile number or website link for the viewer to get in touch with, and a massive call-to-action in block capitals.
 It was truly the age of yell-and-sell.

 However, as DRTV expanded and evolved, marketers used it to understand and engage with consumer segments based on specific information, e.g. geographic location, age and psychographics.
 Reach and visibility also increased significantly and marketers could use the data obtained to measure results.
 But DRTV had its flaws: because marketers were getting used to segmentation, the extent to which these advertisements were seen by the right people was questionable.